About the survey

 How did you decide which questions to ask?

-Picker, along with NHS England and NHS Improvement, asked lots of people to tell us which things they would like to be asked about.
+Picker, along with NHS England, asked lots of people to tell us which things they would like to be asked about.
 We asked:

 - People who work in hospitals